adamw/website/content/blog/2015-09-30-macwire-2-0-composing-modules-cleanup.md

 dsq_thread_id:
   - 4179378336
 categories:
-  - aop
-  - Dependency Injection
-  - Framework
-  - Languages
-  - Library
-  - Macros
+  - dependency injection
-  - MacWire
+  - metaprogramming
-  - Scala
+  - macwire
-  - Uncategorized
+  - scala

 ---
 Recently we released [MacWire 2.0][1], with a number of new features and general code cleanup.
 The majority of the work was done by [Bruno Bieth][2] &#8211; thanks!